dankomartinez/dankomartinez.github.io/_posts/2023-07-28-presentation.md

 - Sharping my engineering tools like Solidworks, Mathematica.
 - Learning about programming.

-And lately I been interested in Data Engineering.

-[Here][1] you can see my certifications
+[Here][1] you can see some of my certifications

+And lately I'm interested in learning tools like PowerBI, Excel, SQL, tableau  and Data Engineering techniques besides improving my languages skills.

 [1]:{{ site.url }}/download/certifications.pdf

+During my formation I've learned that not only the universities keep the gates of knowledge.

+Certifications of Online Courses